Worship and Reflection

 In these unprecedented times it is important that we stay connected as a community.
 Our Christian values of Kindness, Fairness and Hope are not only shared throughout our wider school community, but are going to be crucial on a national and global basis in the days ahead.

-School Value: In Term 6 our school value is HOPE
+School Value: In Term 4 our school value is FAIRNESS and our Value for Life is Respect and Reverence

 Worship at home:

-For many members of our community you may miss collective worship in our school hall and in our local churches.
+For many members of our community you may miss Collective Worship.
+Here are some links from our local churches.

 With your family you could explore the resources section of the Messy Church website https://www.messychurch.org.uk/ or click below